What are the Rules for Charitable Contributions of Inventory?December 15, 2020

 Looking to donate excess inventory to your favorite charitable organization?
 You’re in luck—a tax deduction could be in your future.

 Wondering if you can donate excess inventory to a good cause?
 The Internal Revenue Code allows a company to get a charitable contribution deduction for donations of inventory.
+Additionally, the Coronavirus Aid, Relief and Economic Security Act (CARES Act) enhances this deduction for contributions made during calendar year 2020…see if you qualify.

 What are the rules?